jssottet/protobuffToJSMF/README.md

 Install all dependencies from npm :
 Thanks to npm: `npm install`

+## Usage
+'node jsmfBuilder.js' to build a JSMF metamodel from ic3data.proto (kind of schema) file using PEGJS grammar.
+'node builder.js' build a JSMF model from an ic3 example file (also build the metamodel from the ic3data.proto schema)

 ## Rational

 We want to use JSMF Metamodel as an javascript API to build model from protobuf received messages.